JuliaQUBO/ToQUBO.jl/docs/src/booklet.md

 ```

 ### Annealing & Sampling
-`ToQUBO`'s main goal is to benefit from non-deterministic samplers, specially *Quantum Adiabatic* devices and other *Annealing* machines.
+`ToQUBO`'s main goal is to benefit from non-deterministic samplers, especially *Quantum Adiabatic* devices and other *Annealing* machines.
 A few `MOI`-compliant interfaces for annealers and samplers are bundled within `ToQUBO` via the `Anneal.jl` submodule and package prototype.
 Some of them are presented below.

 ### Quantum Annealing
 Interfacing with [D-Wave](https://www.dwavesys.com/)'s quantum computers is one of the milestones we expect to achieve with this package.
 Like other proprietary optimization resources such as [Gurobi](https://gurobi.com) and [FICO® Xpress](https://www.fico.com/en/products/fico-xpress-solver), this requires licensing and extra steps are needed to get access to it.
 In a first moment, for those willing to get started, the *Simulated Annealing* optimizer might be enough.